What is sciatica?

 - Throbbing around the thighs, glutes, and low back when sitting or standing for long periods of times

 - Exercises to strengthen the low back AND the core are very important as well to treating sciatica.
-Try exercises such as forward fold, cat-cow, and plank.
-A standard yoga class will incorporate these moves – along with much more info here – so it is well worth giving yoga a try!
+A modality therapy along with exercises such as forward fold, cat-cow, and plank can help with your lower back pain.
+A standard yoga class will incorporate these moves – along with much more – so it is well worth giving yoga classes Christchurch a try!

 - Don’t sit for long periods of time.
 Movement equals life when it comes to your health!
 Unfortunately, most of us have sedentary jobs that require us to sit for extended periods of time.
 Try getting a standing desk or utilize a wobble cushion to keep your spine moving throughout the day.
 After all, 90% of the stimulation that goes to your brain is controlled by the spine directly.